MakeSchool-Tutorials/Tip-Calculator-Swift4/P3-UI-Layout/content.md

 Step by step:
 >
 1. Select the output card view.
-1. With the output card selected, hold down shit and then click on the input card view.
+1. With the output card selected, hold down shift and then click on the input card view.
 This will allow you to select both card views.
 1. Click the `Add New Constraints` button at the bottom right corner of the _Interface Builder Editor_ window.
 1. In the popup prompt, select `Equal Heights` and add the selected constraint.